nanoexpress/legacy/docs/benchmark.md

 # Benchmarks

-Note: _Multi-threading/Clustering available in Linux-only env_
+Note: _Multi-threading/Clustering is available in Linux-only env_

-Note #2: _Docker may be good place to get started with Clustering_
+Note #2: _Docker may be a good place to get started with Clustering_

 You can see live benchmark results at [here](https://github.com/the-benchmarker/web-frameworks#results)